javiee/idoven/exercise.md

 ```

 3 - What approach would you take for backups?
-Assuming choosing a solution for scalable backups I would probably use Velero
+Assuming choosing a solution for scalable backups I would probably use Velero.

 https://github.com/vmware-tanzu/velero